 To earn a degree, each student must meet the minimum course requirements as specified by the department.
-A student's degree requirements, including sequence requirements, are those stated in the catalog in the term in which she/he is admitted to Mills.
-Some advanced upper-division work (100 level) may be accepted by the department.
-Candidates for the credential enroll in courses at the 300 level; doctoral degree candidates enroll in courses at the 400 level.
+Students' degree requirements, including sequence requirements, are those stated in the catalog in the term in which they are admitted to Mills.
+Courses required for graduate degrees must be graduate level courses, with course numbers 200 or higher.
+Departments may, at their discretion, accept up to twelve credits of advanced upper-division work (100 level) to meet elective requirements for the degree.
+Lower division undergraduate courses (courses numbered below 100) cannot count toward the graduate degree.
+Master’s level courses are 200-level, credential courses are 300-level, doctoral courses are 400-level.
 Post-baccalaureate certificate students enroll in courses at the undergraduate level.

 All graduate students should consult the departmental or program listing for information regarding appropriate course levels and complete degree requirements.